Vacuum Static Spaces with Positive Isotropic Curvature: Preliminaries

 The following result can be obtained from a result of Qing and Yuan in \cite{QY}.

-\begin{theorem} Let $(M^n, g, f)$ be a compact vacuum static space with positive scalar curvature.
-If $T = 0$, then up to a finite quotient and appropriate scaling, $M$ is either isometric to a sphere ${\Bbb S}^n$, or a warped product, ${\Bbb S}^1\times_\xi \Sigma^{n-1}$, $g = dt^2 + \xi(t)^2 g_\Sigma$, of a circle and a compact Einstein manifold $\Sigma$ with positive constant Ricci curvature. \end{theorem} \begin{proof} It is proved in \cite{h-y} that a vacuum static space $(M^n, g, f)$ with $T=0$ is Bach-flat.
-The conclusion follows from a result due to Qing and Yuan \cite{QY}. \end{proof}
+\begin{theorem} Let $(M^n, g, f)$ be a compact static vacuum space with nontrivial potential function $f$.
+If $T = 0$, then, up to a finite cover and appropriate scaling, $M$ is either isometric to a sphere ${\Bbb S}^n$, or a warped product, ${\Bbb S}^1\times_\xi \Sigma^{n-1}$, $g = dt^2 + \xi(t)^2 g_\Sigma$, of a circle and a compact Einstein manifold $\Sigma$ with positive scalar curvature. \end{theorem} \begin{proof} First of all, note that $(M, g)$ has positive constant scalar curvature.
+It is proved in \cite{h-y} that a static vacuum space $(M^n, g, f)$ with $T=0$ is Bach-flat.
+The conclusion follows from a result due to Qing and Yuan \cite{QY}.
+In dimension $3$, we also have $C=0$, which implies the same result. \end{proof}